Reviewing SUMITOMO HEAVY/ADR (SOHVY) & Its Peers

-SUMITOMO HEAVY/ADR (OTCMKTS: SOHVY) is one of 20 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare SUMITOMO HEAVY/ADR to related companies based on the strength of its analyst recommendations, risk, institutional ownership, valuation, earnings, dividends and profitability.
+SUMITOMO HEAVY/ADR (OTCMKTS: SOHVY) is one of 20 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare SUMITOMO HEAVY/ADR to related businesses based on the strength of its institutional ownership, earnings, dividends, risk, profitability, valuation and analyst recommendations.

 Profitability

-This table compares SUMITOMO HEAVY/ADR and its rivals’ net margins, return on equity and return on assets.
+This table compares SUMITOMO HEAVY/ADR and its competitors’ net margins, return on equity and return on assets.

 |Net Margins